 functions called sequentially.
 Returns true if the

-query was removed successfully.
+plan was removed successfully.

 pgpro_multiplan_reset(dbid oid) returns bigint